ros2/rclc/README.md

 Technical information on the interfaces and the usage of these packages is given in the README.md files in the corresponding subfolders.

+The quality declarations for the packages are avaiable in QUALITY_DECLARATION.md files in the corresponding subfolders.

 ## Purpose of the project

 The software is not ready for production use.
 It has neither been developed nor tested for a specific use case.
 However, the license conditions of the applicable Open Source licenses allow you to adapt the software to your needs.
 Before using it in a safety relevant setting, make sure that the software fulfills your requirements and adjust it according to any applicable safety standards (e.g. ISO 26262).